 Continuous data synchronization

-Successful integration creates a continuous data flow where AI camera insights flow seamlessly into your existing systems:
+An effective connection creates a steady data flow where AI camera findings flow into your existing systems:

 Data Flow Direction | Information Type | Business Impact |